aosabook/500lines/template-engine/chapter.md

 ```
 <!-- [[[end]]] -->

+As we create chunks of output that need to go into our compiled function, we need
+to turn them into function calls that append to our result.
+We'd like to
+combine repeated append calls into one extend call.
+This is another micro-optimization.
+To make this possible, we buffer the chunks.

 The `buffered` list are strings that are yet to be written to our function
 source code.
 As our template compilation proceeds, we'll append strings to
 `buffered`, and flush them to the function source when we reach control flow
 points, like if statements, or the beginning or ends of loops.

-The reason for buffering the strings like this is to be able to combine repeated
-append calls into an extend call.
-With out buffering, every string we wanted
-in the output would be written as `append_result(...)`.
-This could produce a
-number of append operations in a row.
-It's another micro-optimization to combine
-that sequence of appends into a single extend call.

-The `flush_output` function is a closure, it refers to `buffered` and `code`
+The `flush_output` function is a closure, which is a fancy word for a function
+that refers to variables outside of itself.
+Here `flush_output` refers to
-implicitly, which simplifies our calls to the function.
-If only one string has
+`buffered` and `code`.
+This simplifies our calls to the function:  we don't
+have to tell `flush_output` what buffer to flush, or where to flush it to, it
+knows all that implicitly.

-been buffered, then the `append_result` shortcut is used to append it to the result.
-If
+If only one string has been buffered, then the `append_result` shortcut is used
-more than one is buffered, then all of them are used with the `extend_result` shortcut (for
+to append it to the result.
+If more than one is buffered, then all of them are
-extend) to add them to the result.
-Then the buffered list is cleared so more
+used with the `extend_result` shortcut (for extend) to add them to the result.
-strings can be buffered.
+Then the buffered list is cleared so more strings can be buffered.

 The rest of the compiling code will add lines to the function by appending them
 to `buffered`, and eventually calling `flush_output` to write them to the
 CodeBuilder.

 As we parse control structures, we want to check that they are properly nested.
-The `ops_stack` list is a simple stack of strings:
+The `ops_stack` list is a stack of strings:

 <!-- [[[cog include("templite.py", first="ops_stack", numblanks=1, dedent=False) ]]] -->
 ```